Zigzwang-Solutions/fenalyzer/README.md

 **A High-Performance, Memory-Safe Chess FEN Engine & Data Pipeline.**

-FENalyzer is more than just a validator; it is a comprehensive toolkit for processing, storing, and visualizing Chess [Forsyth–Edwards Notation (FEN)](https://en.wikipedia.org/wiki/Forsyth%E2%80%93Edwards_Notation).

-Built on a **Zig** core for maximum performance and safety, it orchestrates a hybrid environment using **Python** for ETL (Extract, Transform, Load) operations and **PowerShell/Bash** for automation, all connected to a serverless **Web Viewer**.
+FENalyzer is a robust tool designed to validate Chess [Forsyth–Edwards Notation (FEN)](https://en.wikipedia.org/wiki/Forsyth%E2%80%93Edwards_Notation) strings.
+Built with **Zig** for maximum performance and memory safety, it serves as a strict validator for chess engines, interfaces, and databases.
+It includes a cross-platform CLI and a vanilla JS web visualizer.

 ---